For More Information

 C. Three courses in European literature.
-The six European literatures offered are English, French, German, Italian, Russian and Spanish.
-The foreign literature courses listed below have been specifically designed for use in the ECS curriculum and are taught in translation.
+The six European literatures offered are English, French, German, Italian, Russian, and Spanish.
+The foreign literature courses listed in the University Bulletin have been specifically designed for use in the ECS curriculum and are taught in translation.
 Courses in English literature may be used to fulfill this requirement.
-For courses in comparative literature consult the appropriate section of this Bulletin.
+For courses in comparative literature consult the appropriate section of the Bulletin.

 E. Students who elect to write a senior thesis will enroll in ECS 99d.
 Before enrolling, students should consult with the coordinator.
 An appropriate GPA is required to undertake the writing of a thesis.
 Honors are awarded on the basis of cumulative GPA in the major and the grade on the honors thesis.

 F. All seniors not enrolling in ECS 99d (that is, not electing to write a senior thesis) have a choice of electing one additional course in any of the three segments of the major: either an additional course in comparative literature or an additional course in any of the six European literatures or an additional course in any of the seven related areas.

 G. No course with a final grade below C+ can count toward fulfilling the major requirements in European Cultural Studies.